microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-outlook-authz.md

 - User's device is out of compliance
 -	User's account has been revoked

-When such an event happens, Outlook sends a special lifecycle notification, `subscriptionRemoved`.
+When such an event happens, Outlook sends a special life cycle notification, `subscriptionRemoved`.

-Outlook also sends another lifecycle notification, `missed`, if a notification cannot be delivered to an app.
+Outlook also sends another life cycle notification, `missed`, if a notification cannot be delivered to an app.

 An app subscribing to notifications for Outlook resources, such as **message** and **event**, should listen to the `subscriptionRemoved` and `missed` signals:

 - Upon receiving a `subscriptionRemoved` notification, the app should recreate the subscription in order to maintain a continuous flow.
 - On receiving a `missed` notification, the app should resynchronize resource data using Microsoft Graph.

-To receive lifecycle notifications, you can use the existing **notificationUrl** endpoint that already receives resource notifications, or you can register a separate **lifecycleNotificationUrl** to receive `subscriptionRemoved` and `missed` notifications in a separate endpoint.
+To receive life cycle notifications, you can use the existing **notificationUrl** endpoint that already receives resource notifications, or you can register a separate **lifecycleNotificationUrl** to receive `subscriptionRemoved` and `missed` notifications in a separate endpoint.

 ## Creating a subscription

 When creating a subscription, you can specify a separate notification endpoint using the **lifecycleNotificationUrl** property.
-If you specify the endpoint, all current and future types of lifecycle notifications will be delivered there.
+If you specify the endpoint, all current and future types of life cycle notifications will be delivered there.
 Otherwise, `subscriptionRemoved` and `missed` notifications will be delivered to the existing **notificationUrl** for all existing subscriptions.

 > **Note:** At the moment, the **lifecycleNotificationUrl** property can only be set or read using the `beta` version of Microsoft Graph APIs.
 However, subscriptions created using `beta` are stored in the same production environment as `v1.0` so you can implement the new Outlook flow described here in addition to your regular usage of `v1.0` with other subscriptions.